The many Knitting Needles can seem overwhelming. This guide was created to give you a better understanding.

 Staci at Very Pink Knits video tutorial using Double Pointed needles is excellent!

 Interchangeable needle sets have short needle tips.
-Like the ends of circular needles, they come in a range of sizes, and different lengths of cords.
-The cords and needle tips combine to create circular sets of various lengths and sizes.
+Like the ends of circular needles, they have a range of sizes, and different lengths of cords.
+The cords and needle tips combine to create circular sets of a variety of lengths and sizes.

 Giant Knitting Needles